Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-For fifteen years now, the Migration Law research programme of VU Amsterdam has been one of the most prominent programmes in the field.
+For many years now, the ACMRL of VU Amsterdam has been one of the most prominent research centres in the field.
 It aims at tracking the multiplicity of complex developments in migration law that take place at the global, European and national levels.

-The excellent quality of the programme is reflected in the scholars’ numerous publications and in two VICI grants from NWO (the Netherlands Organisation for Scientific Research) in 2010 (Van Walsum) and 2013 (Spijkerboer), a NWO VENI grant in 2010 (Brouwer), a NWO Research Talent grant in 2012 (Battjes and Stronks), an ERC Consolidator Grant in 2017 (De Hart) and a NIAS Fellowship 2018 (Slingenberg).
-Members have conducted research for the European Commission, the European Parliament, UNHCR, WODC and Vluchtelingenwerk.
+The excellent quality of our centre is evident in the numerous publications of the scholars and the VICI grants awarded by NWO (the Netherlands Organisation for Scientific Research).
+Furthermore, our Members have conducted research for the European Commission, the European Parliament, UNHCR, WODC, and Vluchtelingenwerk.

 Research fields